Handling highly correlated genes in prediction analysis of genomic studies

-\section{ACKNOWLEDGEMENTS}
+The proposed method is implemented into an R package.
+We are finalizing the documentation of the package and will submit it to CRAN soon.

+\section{Acknowledgements}

-Authors thank Dr. Charlotte Soneson and Prof. Mark Robinson (University of Zurich) for their helpful discussion about the benchmark data sets and their simulation strategy for comparing DE methods of scRNA-seq data.
+The authors thank Dr. Charlotte Soneson and Prof. Mark Robinson (University of Zurich) for their helpful discussion about the benchmark datasets and their simulation strategy for comparing DE methods of scRNA-seq data.

-\subsubsection{Funding.}
+\section{Funding}

-This work was supported by the Natural Sciences and Engineering Research Council Discovery Grants (XZ, ML), the Canada Research Chair (XZ), and Compute Canada RAC (XZ, LX).
+This work was supported by the Natural Sciences and Engineering Research Council Discovery Grants (XZ, LX, ML), the Canada Research Chair (XZ), and Compute Canada RAC (XZ, LX).
 This research was enabled in part by support provided by WestGrid (www.westgrid.ca) and Compute Canada (www.computecanada.ca).